 Both cancellations and returns are a normal part of most sales operations.

-See also Cancel an order or multiple orders.
+For more information, see Cancel an order or multiple orders.

 If the buyer contacts you saying that they still want the product, ask them to place a new order.